DPRL/min/pen_entry/Documentation.md

 When an ImageBlob or PenStroke is drawn on the canvas, there are actually two separate elements shown visually.
 The first is the blob or stroke which are both SVG objects.
 Adjacent to them in the document and displayed on top of them on the canvas is the OCR overlay(bounding box).
-The OCR overlay is a div with a translucent background color( depending on the editor state) which is displayed over the blob or penstroke.
+The OCR overlay is a div that defines a division or a section in an HTML document and used to group HTML elements.
+The div with a translucent background color( depending on the editor state) which is displayed over the blob or penstroke.
 Its innerHTML is the classification for that symbol in some cases an SVG.
 In some cases means that the TeX\_Input segment type doesn't require an SVG to be inserted into its OCR overlay.
 For